Cape Town Summer Internship Program

 As part of the 8-week internship experience, students will work about 30 hours a week.
 Cape Town internships are available to all W&L students in a variety of fields such as: Advertising, Public Health Policy, Graphic Design, Entrepreneurship, Human Rights, Medical and Health Care, Social Work, Tourism and Hospitality, Animal Science and Wildlife, Economic Development, PR and Communications, Event Management, Education, Environment and Sustainability, Finance, Journalism, Marketing, Microfinance, Publishing, Sports Management, Web Development, Youth Development to name a few.

 Students will submit a resume to the program coordinator and will be matched based on professional interests.
-Students should plan on being available for SKYPE interviews with perspective employers.
+Students should plan on being available for SKYPE interviews with prospective employers.

 This program is open to rising juniors and seniors in any major.
 A minimum cumulative GPA of 3.2 is required at the time of application.